2ndSightLab/ai-tracker/fixed.md

 The way I'm ordering this is weird sorry.
 I write the date/time and stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+## 7/21/2026

+🟢 Thought I had it all working and then the model deleted a critical file and messed the whol thing up again.
+In addition at some point it was working with the exception of a race condition/locking issue.
+So it got all mangled on this day and all credits were used up and I stopped...frustrated.

 ## 7/15/2026

 🟢 It's working.